Hills (store): Takeover and acquisition by Ames

 CEO Michael Bozic resigned, along with most of the senior executives, July 5, 1995, ending a tumultuous two-year siege for control of the regional discounter by Dickstein Partners, Hills' largest stockholder.
 Bozic was replaced by Jack Smailes, formerly the company's executive VP, GMM.

 Dickstein resigned his post February 8, 1996, replaced as chairman by Chaim Edelstein, a former chairman of A&S Department Stores.
 Dickstein's resignation as chairman was joined by that of Jack Smailes, president and CEO, who was replaced by Gregory Raven, who formerly served as chief financial officer of Revco.
 The 164-unit discounter then announced it would seek to acquire other regional discounters in the quest to become a larger, stronger operator.

 It was a difficult two years for Greg Raven and Hills.
 Completely new systems were instituted.
 "We're taking every system we have and throwing them away," Raven said.
 The new focus would be on merchandising systems, new financial systems, human resources, payroll, payables and eventually a new warehouse management system.
 A reset of the hardlines section was completed, which included lopping off 4 ft. from the end of the gondola runs to create a power aisle with pallet presentations of "good values."

 On November 12, 1998, Ames acquired Hills.
 At that time, Hills was operating 155 stores, covering 12 states, and employing in excess of 20,000 employees.
 Headquarters were in Canton, Massachusetts.
 With the Hills acquisition, Ames expanded from 301 to 456 stores and became the nation's fourth-largest discount chain behind Walmart, Kmart, and Target.
 Almost all Hills stores were renamed Ames by the end of 1999, even in markets where Ames and Hills overlapped (with the exception of the one remaining Hills Department Store located in Christiansburg, Virginia).
 Most of the overlap was in the Pittsburgh region, where Ames had acquired the G. C. Murphy chain based in the Pittsburgh suburb of McKeesport in 1985 and was an adjacent market to Hills' original market of Youngstown.
 Ames, however, would experience its own financial difficulties due to the Hills purchase, and would be out of business entirely by the end of 2002.

 Legacy

-While some former Hills locations would eventually become occupied by other businesses such as Target, Big Lots, and Planet Fitness, many of them remain empty since the Ames liquidation.
+While stores like Target, Big Lots, and Planet Fitness assumed the storefronts at some former Hills locations, many of them remain empty since the Ames liquidation.

 The July 14, 2015, episode of Pittsburgh Dad, which had a Back to the Future theme, shows the titular character going back to November 5, 1989, just to shop at Hills and stop to get food at their food court.

-Based on the episode as well as several episodes of Dad wearing Hills-themed attire, a Pittsburgh-based candle company released a "Pittsburgh Dad's Hills Snack Bar" scented candle that is supposed to replicate the smell of the popular snack bar from Hills.
+The episode, in turn, inspired a Pittsburgh-based candle company to release a "Pittsburgh Dad's Hills Snack Bar" scented candle, intended to replicate the smell of the popular snack bar from Hills.